cash2one/xai/README.rst

 ###pyliterature
-xai1 is a AI program. xai1 can search and read article, get data and write new code by itself.
+xai is a AI program. xai can search and read article, get data and write new code by itself.